This article covers the player species. For the monster, see Draconian (monster). For a list of all monstrous draconians, see List of draconians.

 - Breath: Steam clouds, which do little damage but block LOS.

 Draconians are a versatile species, but perhaps they excel most as backgrounds that start with a book, as their good HP, innate AC, and (for most) breath attack all combine to give a high level of survivability, along with good all around aptitudes, including in all skills associated with magic.
-Thus Conjurer, Summoner, and Wizard are strong starts with Draconians, as are all of the elementalist backgrounds.
+Thus Conjurer, Summoner, and Hedge Wizard are strong starts with Draconians, as are all of the elementalist backgrounds.

 Transmuter is also a strong choice; the encumbrance level of armour penalizes Unarmed Combat much more so than other kinds of melee, so getting innate AC without body armour is a benefit here.
 Moreover, Draconians' tails give them an auxiliary attack from the start, and the breath attack that most colours get at level 7 brings a welcome bit of ranged combat ability to the transmuter.
-However, any of the recommended starts are good, and even some of the backgrounds that are "not recommended," such as Hunter, Warper, and Assassin, actually play quite well for Draconians.
+However, any of the recommended starts are good, and even some of the backgrounds that are "not recommended," such as Hunter, Warper, and Brigand, actually play quite well for Draconians.